-Other adults may be involved in the temporary care of your child, for example friends' parents, activity leaders or babysitters.
+Other adults may be involved in the temporary care of your child, for example friends' parents, or activity leaders.

 They are not likely to need the same level of detail as the school, but they still need to know what to do in urgent or emergency situations.